 - Getting to the circuit

-How to decide which F1 race to book tickets for
+How to decide which Formula 1 tickets to book

 Many fans will regularly look to attend a race in their country, or one nearby.
 The British Grand Prix attracts hundreds of thousands of fans, many of whom are British F1 fans.
 Similarly, there is a traditionally strong Dutch contingent at the Belgian Grand Prix, which was the closest race before the reintroduction of Zandvoort.

 And for most racing fans, their national race will hold a special place in their heart.
-They are integral pieces of a nation’s motorsport history and seeing a racing hero win his home race will be unforgettable.
+They are integral pieces of a nation’s motorsport history and a chance to cheer on the home drivers and teams.

-The benefits here are pretty obvious: the travel and accommodation costs are kept to a minimum, and you might even be able to stay at home between sessions.
-And there’s nothing like your own bed after a long day at the circuit.
+The benefits here are pretty obvious: the travel and accommodation costs are kept to a minimum.
+You might even be able to stay at home between sessions.
+After all, there’s nothing like your own bed after a long day at the circuit.

 You also won’t have to worry about particularly long journey times to the destination, although traffic will likely be extremely congested.
 Those travelling from hotels on public transport or camping near the track will spend less time travelling throughout the weekend.
 This allows them more time to enjoy the culture, get in the mood for the day’s sessions, or catch up on much-needed sleep.

-If you want to get stuck into motorsport culture, you’ll want to expand your horizons across borders.
-Motorsport culture is rich across the globe, and every circuit has its own character, history, and atmosphere that must be experienced to be understood.
+Motorsport culture is rich across the globe, and every circuit has its own character, history and atmosphere that must be experienced to be understood.

-And between race sessions, you’ll have opportunities to explore local areas.
+Between race sessions, you’ll have opportunities to explore local areas.
 Head to Monza and you’ll be able to spend time in Milan and feel the buzz of Ferrari’s famous Tifosi fans.
-In Singapore, not only will you experience a different culture, but your ticket gets you access to one of the city’s biggest concerts of the year with world-famous acts.
-And any of the five races in North America are in cities rich with character: Austin, Miami, Las Vegas, Mexico City, and Montreal.
+In Singapore, not only will you experience a unique culture, but your ticket gets you access to one of the city’s biggest concerts of the year with world-famous acts.
+Any of the five races in North America are in cities rich and very contrasting character: Austin, Miami, Las Vegas, Mexico City, and Montreal.

 That’s why many fans will book extra days for their trip to allow for more time to get to know the local area and make even more memories.